kdeldycke/dotfiles/README.md

 Restore previous dotfiles
 -------------------------

-A backup of the original dotfiles is made when `./[ubuntu|osx]-install.sh` is first called.
+A backup of the original dotfiles is made when `install.sh` is first called.

 To restore the originals, run:

-    $ ./common.sh restore
+    $ ./install.sh restore

 Note that if there was not an original version, the installed links will not be removed.